carbon-language/carbon-lang/docs/design/values.md

 ### Interop with C++ `const &` and `const` methods.

-While R-values cannot have their address taken in Carbon, they should be interoperable with C++ `const &`s and C++ `const`-qualified methods.
-This will in-effect "pin" the R-value (or a copy) into memory and allow C++ to take its address.
-Without supporting this, R-values would likely create an untenable interop ergonomic barrier.
-However, this does create some additional constraints on R-values and a way that their addresses can escape unexpectedly.
+While value expressions cannot have their address taken in Carbon, they should be interoperable with C++ `const &`s and C++ `const`-qualified methods.
+This will in-effect "pin" some object (potentially a copy or temporary) into memory and allow C++ to take its address.
+Without supporting this, values would likely create an untenable interop ergonomic barrier.
+However, this does create some additional constraints on value expressions and a way that their addresses can escape unexpectedly.

-Despite interop requiring an address to implement, the address isn't guaranteed to be stable or useful or point back to some original L-value necessarily.
+Despite interop requiring an address to implement, the address isn't guaranteed to be stable or useful or point back to some original object necessarily.
 The ability of the implementation to introduce copies or a temporary specifically for the purpose of the interop remains.

-**Open question:** when a type customizes its R-value representation, as currently specified this will break the use of `const &` C++ APIs with such an R-value.
-We may need to further extend the R-value customization interface to allow types to define how a `const &` is manifested when needed.
+**Future work:** when a type customizes its value representation, as currently specified this will break the use of `const &` C++ APIs with such an value.
+We should extend the rules around value representation customization to require that either the representation type can be converted to (a copy) of the customized type, or implements an interop-specific interface to compute a `const` pointer to the original object used to form the representation object.
+This will allow custom representations to either create copies for interop or retain a pointer to the original object and expose that for interop as desired.

-### Escape hatches for R-values in Carbon
+### Escape hatches for value addresses in Carbon

-**Open question:** It may be necessary to provide some amount of escape hatch for taking the address of R-values.
+**Open question:** It may be necessary to provide some amount of escape hatch for taking the address of values.
 The
-[C++ interop](#interop-with-c-const--and-const-methods) above already takes their address.
-Currently, this is the extent of an escape hatch to the restrictions on R-values.
+[C++ interop](#interop-with-c-const--and-const-methods) above already takes their address functionally.
+Currently, this is the extent of an escape hatch to the restrictions on values.

 If a further escape hatch is needed, this kind of fundamental weakening of the semantic model would be a good case for some syntactic marker like Rust's